The Kolmogorov-Arnold representation theorem revisited: Introduction

 This means that the $(2d+1)(d+1)$ univariate functions $g_q$ and $\psi_{p,q}$ are enough for an exact representation of a $d$-variate function.
 Kolmogorov published the result in 1957 disproving the statement of Hilbert's 13th problem that is concerned with the solution of algebraic equations.
 The earliest proposals in the literature introducing multiple layers in neural networks date back to the sixties and the link between KA representation and multilayer neural networks occurred much later.

-A ridge function is a function of the form $f(\bx)= \sum_{q=1}^m g_q(\ba_q^\top \bx ),$ where $g_q$ are univariate functions.
+A ridge function is a function of the form $f(\bx)= \sum_{p=1}^m g_p(\bw_p^\top \bx ),$ with vectors $\bw_p \in \R^d$ and univariate functions $g_p$.
 The structure of the KA representation can therefore be viewed as the composition of two ridge functions.
 There exists no exact representation of continuous functions by ridge functions and matching upper and lower bounds for the best approximations are known \cite{MR1696577, MR1696573, MR1866380}.
 The composition structure is thus essential for the KA representation.
-This raises then the question, whether the discrepancy between the results indicates that additional hidden layers can lead to new features of neural network functions.
-A two-hidden layer feedforward neural network with activation function $\sigma,$ hidden layers of width $m_1$ and $m_2,$ and one output unit can be written in the form
+A two-hidden-layer feedforward neural network with activation function $\sigma,$ hidden layers of width $m_1$ and $m_2,$ and one output unit can be written in the form

-Since the activation is given, this class is much smaller than compositions of ridge functions.
-However, if $\sigma$ is continuous and not a polynomial, then, the right hand side of \eqref{eq.KA_rep1} can be arbitrarily well approximated by making the network wide, that is, $m_1,m_2$ large (\cite{pinkus1999}, Proposition 3.7).
+Because of the similarity between the KA representation and neural networks, the argument above suggests that additional hidden layers can lead to unexpected features of neural network functions.

-There are several reasons why the Kolmogorov-Arnold representation theorem has been initially declared "irrelevant" for neural networks in \cite{girosipoggio1989}.
+There are several reasons why the Kolmogorov-Arnold representation theorem has been initially declared as irrelevant for neural networks in \cite{girosipoggio1989}.
 The original proof of the KA representation in \cite{Kolmogorov1957} and some later versions are non-constructive providing very little insight on how the function representation works.
 Although the $\psi_{p,q}$ are continuous, they are still rough functions sharing similarities with the Cantor function.
-Meanwhile more refined KA representation theorems have been derived strengthening the connection to neural networks.
+Meanwhile more refined KA representation theorems have been derived strengthening the connection to neural networks \cite{MR210852, SPRECHER1996765,SPRECHER1997447,MR2558696}. \cite{MAIOROV199981} showed that the KA representation can essentially be rewritten in the form of a two-hidden-layer neural network for a non-computable activation function $\sigma,$ see the literature review in Section \ref{sec.rel_lit} for more details.
 The following KA representation is much more explicit and practical.

 \begin{thm}[Theorem 2.14 in \cite{braunthesis2009}] Fix $d \geq 2.$ There are real numbers $a, b_p, c_q$ and a continuous and monotone function $\psi: \R \rightarrow \R,$ such that for any continuous function $f:[0,1]^d \rightarrow \R,$ there exists a continuous function $g: \R \rightarrow \R$ with